-Туре Climate-related opportunit Resource efficiency Increasing plant production eff production volumes, meaning this in turn would result in deci carbon products.
-Products and markets Regulatory changes (e.g. EU ET Regulation (AFIR) and IMO reg increased uptake of existing lov - particularly for industries and purposes, for example, in the s As technology matures and the positioning as an early champic combined with our engineering us significant opportunity to be can gain an enhanced competi and premiums for our products Resilience Our current customer profile co to be a major source of sales for opportunities for methanol as (including rail, automotive and to build resilience to customer as a business as the world mov Reputation Methanol - particularly as a ma cut emissions and other polluta pathway to net zero emissions Maximising on this through de our ability to access capital and and to gain wider brand and inc
+Туре Climate-related opportunities Resource efficiency Increasing plant production efficiency and reliability will result in consistently higher production volumes, meaning better GHG emission intensities for our low-carbon methanol - this in turn would result in decreased operating costs and potential premiums for our low-carbon products.
+Products and markets Regulatory changes (e.g. EU ETS, CBAM, FuelEU Maritime, Alternative Fuels Infrastructure Regulation (AFIR) and IMO regulations) driving evolving customer demand may result in increased uptake of existing low-carbon methanol and new products such as green methanol - particularly for industries and customers looking to purchase our products for compliance purposes, for example, in the shipping industry and alternative fuels markets.
+As technology matures and the production costs of both bio and e-fuels reduce with scale, our positioning as an early champion and adopter of low-carbon and green methanol production - combined with our engineering and construction (E&C), storage and logistics expertise - gives us significant opportunity to be a global leader in green methanol production and supply.
+We can gain an enhanced competitive position, meaning access to new customers and markets, and premiums for our products (see page 47).
+Resilience Our current customer profile consists mainly of chemical companies who will continue to be a major source of sales for our company.
+However, our strategy to explore and develop opportunities for methanol as a fuel - for the shipping industry and alternative fuels markets (including rail, automotive and power generation) - provides the diversification we need to build resilience to customer needs and changing regulations and ensures we can thrive as a business as the world moves through the energy transition (see pages 39-53).
+Reputation Methanol - particularly as a marine and alternative fuel - has the potential to significantly cut emissions and other pollutants to help meet evolving regulations and provides a viable pathway to net zero emissions, which is a significant reputational opportunity for Proman.
+Maximising on this through delivery of our business strategy would increase our brand capital, our ability to access capital and investment, attract and retain the talent we need to succeed, and to gain wider brand and industry recognition.